 To add a scene to the timeline, or create one for the first time, click the + next to the Working Configuration (or active scene).

-Adjusting the Time Multiplier can also shorten or lengthen the overall duration (default value is always 1).
-This a quick way to cap the time limit so that you can reliably produce a movie that will, for example, not exceed a 30 second limit for a presentation.
+- Adjusting the Time Multiplier can shorten or lengthen the overall duration (default value is set to 1).
+This is a quick way to set a time limit so that you can reliably produce a movie that will, for example, not exceed a 30 second limit for a presentation.

 Preview your movie by utilizing the playback options.